 - Add onions and garlic.
 Cook, stirring often, until onion has softened, about 3 to 5 minutes.

-- Stir in tomato paste and cook 2 to 3 minutes.
+- Stir in tomato paste and cook for 2 to 3 minutes.

 - Add carrots, parsnip, celery, potato, rutabaga, salt, black pepper, thyme rosemary, and bay leaves.
 Stir to combine.

-- Pour in broth (I add 5 cups of broth to start).
+- Pour in vegetable broth (I add 5 cups of broth to start).
 Bring to a boil, then reduce the heat (about medium-low heat) to a simmer.
-Cover with lid slightly ajar, and cook 35 to 45 minutes (stirring periodically) or until veggies are tender.
+Cover with lid slightly ajar and cook for 35 to 45 minutes (stirring periodically) or until veggies are tender.
 Remove bay leaves and discard.

 - Stir in frozen peas and balsamic vinegar.